ModTheGungeon/Eluant/README.md

 Of course, if Lua is referencing any CLR objects, those object allocations will have been allocated by the CLR and not Lua; they will not be accounted for since Lua did not allocate them.
 (Of course, the Lua object that wraps the CLR object will be accounted for.)
 Be careful when exposing CLR code to Lua that you don't create a vulnerability by which Lua can allocate an unbounded amount of memory!

 When using a memory-constrained runtime, it is more critical than ever that one dispose of CLR references to Lua objects.
 If this is not done, then these Lua objects otherwise eligible for collection will have an artificially extended lifetime and will count against the runtime's allocation limit.

+**Note:** Due to a LuaJIT artificially imposed limitation, `MemoryConstrainedLuaRuntime` will not work in LuaJIT mode on 64 bit operating systems.
+It's possible to work around this limitation by modifying LuaJIT code and `MemoryConstrainedLuaRuntime`'s allocation code, but it is not a priority.